Revlan S. Hill

 Amanda Bomfim

 Amanda is The Community Foundation‘s Director of Marketing and Program Initiatives.
 She is originally from New Fairfield, CT.
 Amanda attended James Madison University to receive her Bachelor of Social Work and her Master of Public Administration.
 Amanda manages our initiatives: Great Community Give, Excellence in Nonprofit Leadership, Dolly Parton’s Imagination Library, Rocco Forum on Philanthropy, and our communications and marketing.
-When Amanda is not at the office, she enjoys hanging out with her friends, reading, watching TV, and exploring new places.
+When Amanda is not at the office, she enjoys hanging out with her family and friends, reading, watching TV, and exploring new places.

 Anna Wagner, CPA